 Dominican’s Guidance and Counseling Department work with each student and family to help navigate the academic, personal, social, and emotional experiences that occur throughout the teenage years.
 Our program is designed to be proactive and always focuses on the total growth of the student.

-Our Guidance and Counseling Department has created an extensive 4-year college plan for each student that will begin freshmen year with some light college research and will end senior year with a student choosing which college they will attend.
+Our Guidance and Counseling Department has created an extensive 4-year college planning program for each student that begins freshmen year with some initial planning/college research and culminates senior year with a final decision regarding their post-secondary education.
 Specific information regarding our College Research and Application Program can be found on our College Research Home Page.

 Academic Advisement at Dominican occurs in two intentional ways;